-14. Sandisk's MP3 player product line (called the Sansa) has a low relative market share.
+14. SanDisk's MP3 player product line (called the Sansa) has a low relative market share.
 The MP3 player market is expected to decline over the next few years.
-In BCG portfolio analysis, the dog.

-Sansa would be considered a dog.
+In the Boston Consulting Group (BCG) portfolio analysis, the Sansa would be considered a dog.

-The Sansa has low relative market share in a low-growth market, which is the definition of a
+The Sansa has low relative market share in a low-growth market, which is the definition of a dog.